Ebonyjones28/My-First-repo/README.md

 # My-First-repo
-A test example for learning git hub
+A test example for learning git hub.
+This shows how to clone a repository on Github